TheBatMatt/Friendly-Parakeet-Password-Generator/README.md

 Numbers: No
 Symbols: No

-It's easy to use, intuitive
+It's easy to use, intuitive and worth the time if you're having trouble coming up with a password that is safe and secure!

 Feel free to reach out to me at: tedmjablonowski@gmail.com

+[!screenshot] (# Friendly Parakeet Password Generator)